kubeshop/testkube/docs/executor-custom.md

 ### Setup repository

-- Create new rpository from template [kubetest-executor-template](https://github.com/kubeshop/testkube-executor-template).
+- Create new rpository from template [testkube-executor-template](https://github.com/kubeshop/testkube-executor-template).
 - Clone the newly created repo.
-- Rename the go module from `kubetest-executor-template` in whole project to the new name & run `go mod tidy`.
+- Rename the go module from `testkube-executor-template` in whole project to the new name & run `go mod tidy`.

 ### Implement Runner Components

 [TestKube](https://github.com/kubeshop/testkube) provides the components to help implement a new runner which is responsible for running and parsing results.
 But you're not limited to use our components for `go` language - you can you whatever language you want - just remember about managing input and output.

 Let's try to create new test runner which test if given URI call is successfull (`status code == 200`)